Voggastur/data-centric-dev-project/README.md

 * [Wireframes.pdf](assets/wireframes/wireframe.pdf)

+1. I struggled to come up with an idea for a website, but settled for this kind of character database website that had actually been on my mind for a while.
+    I play roleplay games with a few friends from time to time, and one day I got the idea to make a website like this one.
+    Although I don't see a commercial use as of now, it could be possible if I add a new user database collection with a login layout, so each hero could be connected to a user, who would have the sole privilege of editing his own creations.

 1. I think the navbar with the replacing icons for mobile was implemented fine, as not to override the logo which switches to middle position on small screens.

-2. The slider is a materialize component, and presents my website with images and small captions trying to explain the websites purpose
+2. The slider is a materialize component, and presents my website with images and captions explaining the purpose of the website

 3. The cards are sorted as 2 in every row for large screens and 1 every row for small screens, a change from the 3 as shown in the wireframes.
-    I felt that the content was too crowded for each card so I changed it to 2
+    I felt that the content was too crowded for 3 so I changed it.

 4. Materialize framework was used to achieve responsiveness